andersfischernielsen/PCPP-Exam-2018/Answers.md

 ```

 My understanding is that we want to build an `Accounts` object that is the result of applying all transactions.
-Using `collect` I wanted to get an initial `Accounts` object using the generator, and then run through all `Transaction`s generating `Accounts` that are the representation of applying a `Transaction`, on one `Accounts`object, and finally collecting/folding the `Accounts` into one `Accounts` object using `transferAccount`.
+Using `collect` I wanted to get an initial `Accounts` object using the generator, and then run through all `Transaction`s generating `Accounts` that are the representation of applying a `Transaction`, on one `Accounts`object, then finally collecting/folding the `Accounts` into one `Accounts` object using `transferAccount`.
 Unfortunately, I did not succeed.

 I then wanted to do it in a more simple way (in my opinion) using a `map`.
 I attempted to `map` over all transactions, then applying them to the aggregated `Accounts` object (again initially created using the generator).
-This results in an `Accounts` object Stream representing all applied `Transaction`s.
+This results in an `Accounts` object `Stream` representing all applied `Transaction`s.
 I would then be able to flatten all of these `Accounts` into one `Accounts` object using `transferAccount`.

 I currently get cryptic type errors on `map`, but I hope that my attempt and explanation of my thought process is worth something.